Suborno Express: Carriages

-The train currently runs with Indonesia made PT-Inka coaches.
-However, sometimes the train pulls up to 22 coaches if there is compelling demand.The train has 8 AC chair car,7 Non-AC chair car, Two dining car with attached guard brakes and one generator car.
-Prior to introducing Chinese coaches, the train ran with air braked Iranian coaches brake coaches.
-Later, due to maintenance problem, Iranian airbrake coaches were replaced with newly imported Chinese coaches in 2007.
+The train currently runs with Korean coaches made by Sung Sing Rolling Stock Technology (SSRST).
+However, sometimes the train pulls up to 22 coaches if there is compelling demand.
+The train has 5 AC chair cars, 6 non-AC chair cars, 3 AC Sleeper cars, 1 First Sleeper (Non AC) car, two dining cars with attached guard brakes, and one generator car.
+The train was replaced with Korean coaches made by Sung Sing Rolling Stock Technology in 6 June 2023.
+Prior to introducing Chinese coaches, the train ran with air-braked Iranian coaches brake coaches.
+Later, due to maintenance problems, Iranian airbrake coaches were replaced with newly imported Chinese coaches in 2007.

 Locomotive

 Suborno Express is hauled by a Class 3000 series Locomotive of Bangladesh Railway.

 Passenger interest

 People usually travel Suborno Express for non stop service.
 The train has more AC carriages than any other Dhaka-Chittagong express trains.
 Suborno Express is popular among corporate figures as well.